 (p.
 135) The Master Hui-neng called, saying: “Good friends, enlightenment (bodhi 菩提) and prajna (intuitive wisdom 般若) are from the outset possessed by men of this world themselves.
 It is just because the mind is deluded that people cannot attain awakening to their self.
 They must seek a good teacher to show them how to see into their own natures.
-Good friends, if you awake to prajna, enlightenment will be achieved.
+Good friends, if you awaken to prajna, enlightenment will be achieved.

 13. “Good friends, my teaching of the Dharma (jian dun 漸頓 – doctrine) takes meditation (ting) and prajna (hui) as its basis.
 Never under any circumstances make the mistake of saying that meditation and prajna are different: they are one, not two.
 Meditation is the body of prajna; prajna is the function of meditation.
 When you have prajna, meditation is in prajna; when you have meditation, prajna is in meditation.
-Good friends, this means that meditation and prajna are the same.
+Good friends, this means that meditation and prajna are one and the same.
 Students, be careful not to say that meditation gives rise to prajna, or that prajna gives rise to meditation, or that meditation and prajna are different from one other.
 To hold this view implies duality.
-If good is spoken while one’s mind is crooked, meditation and prajna will not be alike.
+If one speaks straight but the mind is crooked, meditation and prajna will not be alike.
 If mind and speech are both straight, then the internal and the external are in accord and meditation and prajna are the same.
 The practice of self-realization does not lie in verbal arguments.
 If you argue about which comes first, meditation or prajna, you are deluded.
 You won’t be able to settle the argument and instead will cling to objective things, and you will never escape from the four states of phenomena.